Yann Fillion

-Yann-Alexandre Fillion (born February 14, 1996) is a Canadian professional soccer player who plays for HFX Wanderers of the Canadian Premier League.
+Yann-Alexandre Fillion (born February 14, 1996) is a Canadian professional soccer player.

 Early life

 Fillion was born in Ottawa, Ontario.
 After originally playing youth soccer in Ottawa with Gloucester Hornets and Capital United, he later moved to AS Hull in Quebec.
 In January 2013, Fillion joined the Montreal Impact Academy, after completing a couple of trials.

 Club career

 In March 2015, Fillion joined the Impact's second team FC Montreal in the USL for their inaugural season.
 He made his professional debut for the club on March 28 in a 2–0 defeat to Toronto FC II.

-In early 2016, he went to Switzerland to trial with Swiss Super League club FC Zürich, being invited back before signing a five year contract in May 2016.
+In early 2016, he went to Switzerland to trial with Swiss Super League club FC Zürich, being invited back before signing a five-year contract in May 2016.
 An injury early in his time in Switzerland, limited his integration into the first team.
 In February 2017, Fillion was loaned to Swedish Division 1 club Umeå FC for the 2017 season, departing after the season when his loan was not extended.
 In April 2018, he was loaned to Norwegian second tier side Nest-Sotra for the 2018 season.
-In July 2018, he was loaned to FC Aarau of the Swiss Challenge League.
+In July 2018, he was loaned to FC Aarau of the Swiss Challenge League, helping them to a second place finish.
 In March 2019, he joined Toronto FC II in USL League One on loan.

 In December 2019, it was announced that Fillion signed with Ekenäs IF of the Ykkönen for the 2020 season on a free transfer.
 He finished the 2020 season with the second highest Instat rating amongst goalkeepers in the league with a 220 rating.

-In December 2020, he joined Veikkausliiga club AC Oulu on a one year contract for the 2021 season with an option for a second year.
-He was an important figure for the team making several key saves throughout the season.
+In December 2020, he joined Veikkausliiga club AC Oulu on a one-year contract for the 2021 season with an option for a second year.
+In June 2021, he joined Oulu's affiliate club Oulun Luistinseura for a match in the third tier Kakkonen against SJK Akatemia.
+He was an important figure for the team making several key saves throughout the season, however, he was dropped from the squad ahead of their promotion playoff matches at the end of the season.
 He departed the club after one season.

 In November 2021, he signed with Veikkausliiga club IFK Mariehamn for one season with an option for another year.

 In January 2023, he signed with the HFX Wanderers in the Canadian Premier League.
 He turned down other offers in Europe, in order to join the Wanderers.
+He was immediately named the club's starter, playing every minute of the 2023 season thus far.
+He departed the club following the 2024 season.

+In January 2025, Fillion signed with Maltese Premier League club Floriana.
+In the summer of 2025, he departed the club after rescinding his contract.